William Thorneycroft Lofts

-William Thorneycroft Lofts (March 15, 1902 – January 27, 1978) was a Transvaal Colony-born garage owner and political figure in Saskatchewan.
+William Thorneycroft Lofts (March 15, 1902 – January 27, 1978) was a Transvaal Colony-born garage owner and political figure in Saskatchewan, Canada.
 He represented Meadow Lake from 1948 to 1952 Legislative Assembly of Saskatchewan as a Liberal.

-He was born in Johannesburg, the son of John W. Lofts and Edith Curry.
+He was born in Johannesburg, South Africa, the son of John W. Lofts and Edith Curry.
 His father served with the British during the Boer War.
-Lofts came to Canada with his family in 1907.
+Lofts moved to Canada with his family in 1907.
 In 1926, he married Lillian Younger.
 Lofts was a dealer for Ford and International Harvester.
 He served as chair of the local school board.
 Lofts lived in Glaslyn, Saskatchewan.